Overview

 The Jet Activity page analyzes flight tracks relative to the extended runway centerlines:

-- Runway 28 approaches (the dominant arrival direction during prevailing westerly winds)
+- Runway 28 approaches (the dominant arrival direction, since Runway 28 is the standard fixed-wing runway)

 - Runway 10 departures